MikeMitterer/reflected_mustache/README.md

 This is a clone of Greg Lowes [mustace-package](https://github.com/xxgreg/mustache)

 ----------------------------------------------------------------------------------------------------
-**This 'reflected'-package uses reflection instead of mirrors wiche makes it Dart 2.x/Browser compatible**
+**This 'reflected'-package uses reflection instead of mirrors wich makes it Dart 2.x/Browser compatible**
 ----------------------------------------------------------------------------------------------------

 Due to heavy development on Dart, reflectable and reflected_mustache